-As we balance the need of patients and their families with the safety concerns for everyone who enters the hospital and all our locations, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
+As we balance the need of patients and their families with the safety concerns for everyone who enters our facility, we will continue to adjust our policies as the circumstances surrounding COVID-19 change.
 Below please see our Visitation Guidelines that are effective on March 31, 2021.
 All visitors will be required to go through a screening process that includes a temperature check.
 Please do not visit if you are feeling sick.

 Everyone entering our facility must wear a mask provided by this facility for the duration of their time in the hospital.
 If a patient is accepting a visitor, the patient must also wear a mask for the duration of the visit.

+Thank You!
 We understand that family support is an important part of a patient’s well-being.
 We are doing all we can to best protect those in our care as well as all in our community.
 Thank you for understanding.